Mike Lee

 Common reasons for a property owner to request a building survey include:

-Documenting the property's condition and highlighting areas needing renovation or improvement.
+To document the property's condition and highlighting areas needing renovation or improvement to inform the architecture team during design of expansions or renovations

-Determining the causes of structural decay, rot, or other physical issues.
+Determination of structural decay issues, rot, or other physical liabilities

-Conducting routine inspections as required by safety regulations, a local Authority Having Jurisdiction (AHJ), or other ordinances.
+As required by safety regulations, a local Authority Having Jurisdiction (AHJ), or other ordinances

-Supporting capital planning to make informed decisions between portfolio properties.
+To support capital planning to make informed decisions between portfolio properties

-Including information in the maintenance and operations (MRO) budget.
+To inform the ops team or prepare maintenance and operations (MRO) budget.

 Litigation